ksruthi1992/park/parking-report2.md

 <img src="./diagrams/Report2_UcAutoParkMe.png"/>

-The key difference between ParkMe Close and ParkMe Valet is that the driver can have the system prioritize parking lots close to his/her destination.
+The key difference between ParkMe Near and ParkMe Valet is that the driver can have the system prioritize parking lots close to his/her destination.

 <img src="./diagrams/Report2_UcAutoParkMeInteraction.png"/>